aopt/OptimizationModels/Reallocation/readme.md

 https://yetanothermathprogrammingconsultant.blogspot.com/2021/09/reallocate-people-very-small-but.html

 This is a small LP.
+We implemented it as a pure LP and as a network model.